-- Use the ISO flash tool. - Use the released 10.6 version of the OneCommand GUI or OneCommand CLI application, OneCommand for VMware vCenter application, CIM Provider utility, or online or offline utilities, and reboot the system after the firmware update.
-(It is not necessary to perform the firmware update process twice.) - Use the NIC configuration utility that is currently installed, and reboot the system after the firmware update.
+- Use the ISO flash tool. - Use the released 10.6 or later version of the OneCommand Manager application, OneCommand Manager for VMware vCenter application, CIM Provider utility, or online or offline utilities, and reboot the system after the firmware update.
+(You do not need to perform the firmware update process twice.) - Use the NIC configuration utility that is currently installed, and reboot the system after the firmware update.
 After the new firmware is installed, run the new NIC configuration utility.